Industrial Fluid Mixing: Engineering Theory and Practice

 Mixing is an important, sometimes critical operation for the process industries but it is rarely taught in the traditional chemical engineering curriculum.
 Most engineers are taught the contents of a stirred tank are uniformly mixed and that this happens instantaneously.
 In some cases, this assumption is valid and in others, when it is not, it can lead to severe problems in the operation of a plant.

-Philadelphia Mixing Solutions is offering a three-day course in which the science of mixing will be demystified, providing practical knowledge that can be immediately put into practice.
+Philadelphia Mixing Solutions is offering a four-day course in which the science of mixing will be demystified, providing practical knowledge that can be immediately put into practice.
+Classes each day will be four hours in length.

-Sessions will be limited to 10 attendees so that mixing phenomena can be effectively demonstrated in PMSL’s world-class lab and test facilities in Palmyra, PA.
+Half-day sessions will be conducted virtually and mixing phenomena will be demonstrated via videos produced in PMSL’s world-class lab and test facilities in Palmyra, PA.

 Due to the academic nature of the course, its contents will contain theory at a level found in BS level engineering degrees.
 Process and mechanical engineers will be most familiar with the content; all others with an appetite for interpretive equations are welcome!